 Evaluate a few dental assistant educational programs.
-Look at community colleges and at certificate programs offered by dental trade schools.
+Look at community colleges and certificate programs offered by dental trade schools.
 Identify the length of time required to complete a dental assistant degree or certificate at each school.
-Find out how much money the program will cost over this time and how much of the total will be paid using scholarships.
+Find out how much money the program will cost over this time and how much of the total needs to come from scholarships or other aid.

-Prepare a professional resume and a statement of purpose to apply for dental assistant scholarships.
-Most scholarship donors require a resume and an essay along with a completed application.
-Write up a resume with previous educational and work experience even if these are in different fields.
+Prepare a resume and a statement of purpose to apply for dental assistant scholarships.
+Most donors require a resume and an essay along with a completed application.
+Write up a resume with previous educational and work experience, even if these are in different fields.
 An essay outlining your statement of purpose demonstrates how your goals and interests align with the scholarship requirements.

-Consider applying for The American Dental Association or ADA scholarships.
-The ADA offers scholarships to students pursuing an education as dentists, dental assistants and hygienists.
-The funds can be used to pay dental school tuition, books and for living costs.
-The ADA foundation offers two scholarships specifically for dental assistants: the Minority Dental Students scholarship and the Dental Assisting scholarship.
+Consider applying for American Dental Association, or ADA, scholarships (see Resources).
+The ADA offers scholarships to those pursuing careers as dentists, dental assistants and hygienists.
+The funds can be used to pay dental school tuition, books and living costs.
+The ADA foundation has offered at least two scholarships specifically for dental assistants: the Minority Dental Students Scholarship and the Dental Assisting Scholarship.

-Identify other sources for dental assistant financial aids.
-Look at dental schools that offer their own scholarships and at federal/state grants.
-Consider student loans if scholarships and other financial aids don't cover all of your dental assistant school expenses.
+Identify other sources of financial aid.
+Look at dental schools that offer their own scholarships and aid and consider grants at the federal and state level.
+Also consider a student loan if scholarships and other financial aid doesn't cover enough of your expenses.

 - Thinkstock Images/Comstock/Getty Images